divanikus/salus/README.md

 {"name":"memory.usage","value":25.60121068625779,"timestamp":1510699623.863265,"ttl":60}
 ```

 Because `cpu.usage` is made of counters, you'll have to run the command at least twice.
 Be aware of `salus` making `salus.state.yml` for persisting it's state.
-You may redifine file name and location with `-s` switch.
+You may redefine file name and location with `-s` switch.

 You can also run in infinite loop mode